 One of my favorite verses is found in James 1:5.
 The Apostle writes, “If any of you lacks wisdom, let him ask of God, who gives to all liberally and without reproach, and it will be given to him.”
 His words are a reminder that God is not trying to hide His will from us; instead, He desires that we not only discern the correct choices in our lives but also have the courage to make them.
 The promise of the text is that if we cannot find clarity in our decision making, which is true for all of us at least some of the time, we can ask our all-knowing, all-powerful God who will provide insight to guide us.
 And He will do this freely, without judging or condemning us.

-Ask godly people you know and trust for help.
+Ask for help from godly people you know and trust.

 Consult the Word of God when making difficult choices.